Syllabus & Course Policies

 There is no formal programming-related prerequisite for CS 61A because students without prior experience can succeed in the course, but taking the course without any prior programming experience is typically quite challenging.
 Students who take the course without prior programming experience typically must spend more time to complete assignments and tend to receive lower final grades in the course.
 Most CS 61A students have had significant prior programming experience.
 A typical background includes at least one course equivalent to CS 10 or a score of 3 or above on an AP Computer Science exam.
 See the advice of former students for more information on this topic.

-If you find it challenging to complete all of the required coursework in the first three weeks, we strongly recommend that you take another course first.
+If you find it challenging to complete all of the required coursework in the first two weeks, we strongly recommend that you take another course first.
 You'll likely have a better experience taking 61A later.
 Taking CS 61A one semester later is unlikely to affect your degree progress or otherwise put you behind, but continuing to struggle in CS 61A despite this recommendation can lead to difficult academic circumstances that can affect your future opportunities.
 It's better to finish CS 61A with strong mastery of the course material, even if that means delaying by a semester, than to rush through it.

 Alternative Courses

-Data C88C: Computational Structures in Data Science is an introduction to programming and computing that covers approximately 70% of the content of CS 61A.
+Data C88C: Computational Structures in Data Science (also known as CS 88) is an introduction to programming and computing that covers approximately 70% of the content of CS 61A.
 Many of the same homework, lab, and discussion questions are shared between these two courses.

 Data C88C is 3 units (rather than 4), has 2 lectures per week (rather than 3), has 2 hours of section per week (rather than 3), and has fewer total topics and assignments.
 Both courses are great for learning about programming.
 CS 61A moves faster.
 Students who take Data C88C and want to learn the topics from CS 61A that were omitted can do so by taking CS 47A in a future semester (or just studying on their own).